chatox/networks-science-course/practicum/README.md

 Assignments, as a general rule, are done in pairs.

 There are 3 assignments in this course.
-Assignment descriptions start with "assignment_NN"
+Assignment descriptions start with "asNN".